 Please make contact with Prof. Emi Nishimura by e-mail first.
-Summarize the definitions and key concepts of somatic stem cells and stem cell renwal, and propose ways to identify somatic stem cells in tissues.
+Please prepare the report which include the summary for the definitions and key concepts of somatic stem cells and stem cell renwa.
 Submit the repot (in 3 pages) by the end of November for further discussion.